-Some of the communications made through mediums are from this source, from the disembodied entity, thus drawn back to the earth-sphere-a cruel kindness, delaying its forward evolution and introducing an element of disharmony into what should be an orderly progression.
-The period in Kâma Loka is thus lengthened, the body of desires is fed and its hold on the Ego is maintained, and thus is the freedom of the Soul deferred, the immortal Swallow is still held down by the bird-lime of earth.
+are from this source, from the disembodied entity, thus drawn back to the earth-sphere-a cruel kindness, delaying its forward evolution and introducing an element of disharmony into what should be an orderly progression.
+The period in Kâmaloka is thus lengthened, the desire body is fed and its hold on the Ego is maintained, and thus is the freedom of the Soul deferred, the immortal Swallow being still held down by the bird-lime of earth.

-Persons who have led an evil life, who have gratified and stimulated their animal passions, and have full fed the body of desires while they have starved even the lower mind-these remain for long denizens of Kâma Loka, and are filled with yearnings for the earth-life they have left, and for the animal delights that they can no longer-in the absence of the physical body-directly taste.
-These gather round the medium and the sensitive, endeavouring to utilize them for their own gratification, and these are among the more dangerous of the forces so rashly affronted in their ignorance by the thoughtless and the curious.
+Persons who have led an evil life, who have gratified and stimulated their animal passions, and have full fed the desire body while they have starved even the lower mind-these remain for long, denizens of Kâmaloka, and are filled with yearnings for the earth-life they have left, and for the animal delights that they can no longer-in the absence of the physical body-directly taste.
+These gather round the medium and the sensitive, endeavouring to utilise them for their own gratification, and these are among the more dangerous of the forces so rashly confronted in their ignorance by the thoughtless and the curious.

 Another class of disembodied entities includes those whose lives on earth have been prematurely cut short, by their own act, the act of others, or by accident.
-Their fate in Kâma Loka depends on the conditions which surrounded their outgoings from earthly life, for not all suicides are guilty of felo de se, and the measure of responsibility may vary within very wide limits.
+Their fate in Kâmaloka depends on the conditions which surrounded their outgoings from earthly life, for not all suicides are guilty of felo de se, and the measure of responsibility may vary within very wide limits.
 The condition of such has been thus described:

-Suicides, although not wholly dissevered from their sixth and seventh principles, and quite potent in the seance room, nevertheless, to the day when they would have died a natural death, are separated from their higher principles by a gulf.
+Suicides, although not wholly dissevered from their sixth and seventh principles, and quite potent in the scance room, nevertheless to the day when they would have died a natural death, are separated from their higher principles by a gulf.
 The sixth and seventh principles remain passive and negative, whereas in cases of accidental death the higher and the lower groups actually attract each other.
 In cases of good and innocent Egos, moreover, the latter gravitates irresistibly toward the sixth and seventh, and thus either slumbers surrounded by happy dreams, or sleeps a dreamless profound sleep until the hour strikes.
 With a little reflection and an eye to the eternal justice and fitness of things, you will see why.
 The victim, whether good or bad, is irresponsible for his death.
-Even if his death were due to some action in a previous life or an antecedent birth, was an act, in short, of the Law of Retribution, still it was not the direct result of an act deliberately committed by the personal Ego of that life during which he happened to be killed.
+Even if his death were due to some action in a previous life or an antecedent birth, was an act, in short, of the Law of Retribution, still it was not the direct result of an act deliberately committed by the personal Ego of that life during which he kappened to be killed.
 Had he been allowed to live longer he might have atoned for his antecedent sins still more effectually, and even now, the Ego having been made to pay off the debt of his maker, the personal Ego is free from the blows of retributive justice.
 The Dhyan Chohans, who have no hand in the guidance of the living human Ego, protect the helpless victim when it is violently thrust out of its element into a new one, before it is matured and made fit and ready for it.

 These, whether suicides or killed by accident, can communicate with those in earth-life, but much to their own injury.
+As said above, the good and innocent sleep happily till the life-period is over.
+But where the victim of an accident is depraved and gross, his fate is a sad one.